lando/docs/contrib/sponsoring.md

 # Sponsoring

-Sponsorship is the easiest and often-most-helpful-to-us way to contribute; just register directly with one of the supported sponsorship platforms below or [join The Lando Alliance](https://lando.dev/alliance/join/) and start helping Lando!
+Sponsorship is the easiest and often-most-helpful-to-us way to contribute; just register directly with [GitHub Sponsors](https://github.com/sponsors/lando) and start helping Lando!

 [[toc]]

 ## How to Sponsor

-While you can sponsor directly using any of the below platforms, we recommend you [join The Lando Alliance](https://lando.dev/alliance/join/) and sponsor through the mechanisms presented there.
+While you can sponsor directly using any of the below platforms, we recommend you sponsor via [GitHub](https://github.com/sponsors/lando).
 This way, we can better engage with you in the future.

 GitHub Sponsors, Patreon, and Open Collective: all three of these official Lando sponsorship methods are valid but each comes with its own transaction fees and caveats.
 Broadly speaking, we've adjusted the sponsorship amount to account for transaction fees.